judsonlmoore/judsonlmoore.com/_posts/travel/destinations/scotland/2018-02-08-edinburgh-free-walking-tour.markdown

 St Giles' Cathedral is also considered to be **the mother church of Presbyterianism**.

-{% cloudinary default /assets/images/2018/01/free-walking-tour-edinburgh-st-giles-cathedral.jpg alt="A Photo of the front of St Giles' Cathedral in Edinburgh" description="St Giles' Cathedral in Edinburgh" %}
+{% cloudinary /assets/images/2018/01/free-walking-tour-edinburgh-st-giles-cathedral.jpg alt="A Photo of the front of St Giles' Cathedral in Edinburgh" description="St Giles' Cathedral in Edinburgh" %}

 ## The Elephant House